How to Visit Rio Lagartos Yucatan Mexico in 2025

 Here are the answers to some of the most frequently asked questions about visiting Rio Lagartos:

 You’ll be able to see flamingos in Rio Lagartos by taking a boat tour of the Rio Lagartos Reserve.
-Rio Lagartos flamingo season is in Spring and March-June is the best time of year to see the flamingos in Rio Lagartos.
+Rio Lagartos flamingo season is from March-June, which is the best time of year to see the flamingos in Rio Lagartos.

 The easiest way to get from Merida to Rio Lagartos is by driving or renting a car, which takes about 2 hours and 40 minutes.
 Without a car, you can also book a Rio Lagartos tour from Merida with transportation included.